fabricjs/fabric.js/CONTRIBUTING.md

 ## ❤️ Helping Out

-Answering questions and addressing issues as well as fixing and adding types are great ways to start contributing to fabric.
+Answering questions and addressing issues, as well as fixing and adding types (see [Pull Requests](#-pull-requests)), are great ways to start contributing to fabric.

 - [Issues][issues]
 - [Discussions][discussions]